Revitalize. Recover. Restore.

 Lynn is a certified Saving Your Marriage Before It Starts (SYMBIS) facilitator.
 The SYMBIS assessment has been used with tens of thousands of couples in different stages of marriage.

-I offer a marriage coaching package available for $195 monthly.
+I offer a marriage counseling package available for $195 monthly.
 Each month you get 3 hours of coaching, no fees for late cancellations, and help via phone or email between sessions.

 - Lack of emotional and sexual intimacy